sartak/advent-of-code/2023/README.md

 Not too bad on either part.
 While reading through I was very concerned I'd have to reify an actual graph and run Dijkstra's on it, but no, summing all pairs paths was just `abs(y1 - y0) + abs(x1 - x0)`.
 I also was happy that storing coordinates in a HashMap was the way to go (with the value being star index to dedupe paths).
 I was slightly punished for actually reshaping the map in part 1, but sometimes that's just the hand you're dealt.
 Luckily part 2 was amenable to iterating over all each row and column.

+# Day 12

+Part 1 started off smoothly enough.
+I constructed a regex using the lengths, so for example `1,3,2` would get transformed into `/^\.*#\.+###\.+##\.*$/`.
+I iterated over all possible diagrams (filling in `.` or `#` for each `?`), counting the regex matches.

+That certainly did not scale to part 2.
+It was immediately obvious that iterating over all possible diagrams would take forever.
+The only thing that came to mind was a recursive solution that was aggressive about cutting the solution space.
+But there are an awful lot of cases to handle just right.
+I chunked the inputs by splitting on `.`, then used `dedup_with_count` to get a list of `(count, is_known)` pairs, which was a little easier to work with.
+The necessary fiddling was reminiscent of the range splitting I did in day 5.
+Luckily this time I had an oracle to guide me: my solution to part 1.
+Quite a few times I ran the input through both solutions, diffed their outputs, then picked one of the differences to debug.
+Then once both answers were consistent, I multiplied the inputs by 5 as part 2 asked, compiled in release build, and... the answers came back slowly.
+But I suspected this was going to happen, so I'd written my recursive function to be memoizable.
+With that, my answer popped out in significantly under a second.
+Adding parallelism was a one line change (`.into_iter()` -> `.into_par_iter()`) and sped up my solution by 3-4x.

 # Results

 | Day | #1 Time  | #1 Rank | #2 Time  | #2 Rank |